Buxton's 2-run homer in 9th lifts Twins over Orioles 3-2 - NewsBreak

 Colby Suggs, the team's run prevention coordinator, was promoted to fill Maki's spot as the bullpen coach.

-The Twins selected the contract of Minaya from Triple-A St. Paul and designated RHP Tyler Thornburg for assignment.
+The Twins selected the contract of RHP Twins Juan Minaya from Triple-A St. Paul.
+To make room for Minaya on the 26-man roster, Minnesota designated RHP Tyler Thornburg for assignment.
 Minaya appeared in four games for Minnesota earlier this season, allowing six runs and six hits in 6 1/3 innings with five walks and seven strikeouts.
 Thornburg made five relief appearances for the Twins, going 0-1 with a 2.79 ERA, six walks and four strikeouts.

 Minnesota RHP Sonny Gray (4-1, 2.17 ERA) will look to repeat his last start, a scoreless seven-inning outing on June 27 against the Guardians.
 Orioles RHP Jordan Lyles (4-7, 4.94) allowed 20 runs in 28 2/3 innings in June.